Hurricane Delta bears striking resemblance to Wilma, the Atlantic's most intense hurricane on record

 But perhaps the most astonishing similarity to Wilma is Delta's extremely small eye, which is only 4 miles across.
 Wilma had the smallest eye on record in the Atlantic — 2.3 miles in diameter.
 Meteorologists believe this is a key reason Wilma was able to become so strong, so fast.

 Think back to the vaguely familiar high school science terms of centripetal force and angular momentum.
 In layman's terms, it is much like an ice skater.
-The closer an ice skater pulls his/her arms into their bodies, the faster the skater is able to spin.
+The closer an ice skater pulls their arms into their body, the faster the skater is able to spin.

-In terms of hurricanes, an easy way to think about it is: energy is more densely packed into a smaller area, and therefore the winds can spin faster.
+In terms of hurricanes, an easy way to think about it is that energy is more densely packed into a smaller area, and therefore the winds can spin faster.